 In French 12 students are expected to engage in increasingly complex oral and written communication, expanding from previously acquired knowledge of French.
-There are 12 units covering many aspects of the French language and culture, including poetry and art.
+This course covers many aspects of the French language and culture, including poetry and art.
 The work includes watching clips, listening to audio files, producing audio files, reading, and writing.